balabhaskar27/maza/doc/build-osx.md

 Running
 -------

-It's now available at `./mazacoind`, provided that you are still in the `src` directory.
+It's now available at `./mazad`, provided that you are still in the `src` directory.
 We have to first create the RPC configuration file, though.

-Run `./mazacoind` to get the filename where it should be put, or just try these
+Run `./mazad` to get the filename where it should be put, or just try these
 commands:

-    echo -e "rpcuser=mazacoinrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Mazacoin/mazacoin.conf"
+    echo -e "rpcuser=mazarpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Maza/maza.conf"
-    chmod 600 "/Users/${USER}/Library/Application Support/Mazacoin/mazacoin.conf"
+    chmod 600 "/Users/${USER}/Library/Application Support/Maza/maza.conf"

     chmod 600 "/Users/${USER}/Library/Application Support/LitecoinCash/litecoincash.conf"

-    tail -f $HOME/Library/Application\ Support/Mazacoin/debug.log
+    tail -f $HOME/Library/Application\ Support/Maza/debug.log

 You can monitor the download process by looking at the debug.log file: